k2view-academy/K2View-Academy/articles/26_fabric_security_sm/04c_secret_manager_interface.md

-**Setting and marking an interface property to use a Secrets Management service:**
+### Setting and marking an interface property to use a Secrets Management service

 <studio>